Biography

 -Vivianne Jeanson-Delorme, La Scena Musicale, 11 mars 2022

-She stands out for the realism and depth she brings to her interpretations, notably in the roles of Giannetta (L’Elisir d’amore, Opéra de Québec), Armide/narration (L’Enfer des lumières, Orchestre de l’Agora), la Passagère (Le Flambeau de la nuit, Opéra de Montréal), the title role of La Fille du tambour-major (Opéra bouffe du Québec), Titania (A Midsummer Night’s Dream), Adèle (Die Fledermaus), Pamina (Die Zauberflöte), Pauline (La Vie parisienne), as well as Meg Giry and Christine Daaé (The Phantom of the Opera).
+She stands out for the realism and depth she brings to her interpretations, notably in the roles of L’Enfant (L’Enfant et les sortilèges, Opéra de Montréal), Elle (Poulenc’s La voix humaine, Les Jeunesses musicales du Canada), Giannetta (L’Elisir d’amore, Opéra de Québec), Armide/narration (L’Enfer des lumières, Orchestre de l’Agora), Passagère (Le Flambeau de la nuit, Opéra de Montréal), Pamina (Die Zauberflöte, CMM), Tytania (A Midsummer Night’s Dream, Opera NUOVA) as well as Meg Giry and Christine Daaé (The Phantom of the Opera, EVENKO).
+She also stood out in New York by being a finalist in the 2023 Lotte Lenya Competition as well as during a China Tour organized by Les Jeunes Ambassadeurs Lyriques.
+She will soon be heard in Germany at the Sängerwettbewerb 2025 and in Slovakia at the Organové festivaly 2025.

 « Her performance was stellar: she had a great theatrical confidence, powerful projection and clear diction.
 In terms of singing: her vocal timbre is pleasant; her voice is well balanced and agile.»

-She stands out for the realism and depth she brings to her interpretations, notably in the roles of Giannetta (L’Elisir d’amore, Opéra de Québec), Armide/narration (L’Enfer des lumières, Orchestre de l’Agora), la Passagère (Le Flambeau de la nuit, Opéra de Montréal), the title role of La Fille du tambour-major (Opéra bouffe du Québec), Titania (A Midsummer Night’s Dream), Adèle (Die Fledermaus), Pamina (Die Zauberflöte), Pauline (La Vie parisienne), as well as Meg Giry and Christine Daaé (The Phantom of the Opera).
+She stands out for the realism and depth she brings to her interpretations, notably in the roles of L’Enfant (L’Enfant et les sortilèges, Opéra de Montréal), Elle (Poulenc’s La voix humaine, Les Jeunesses musicales du Canada), Giannetta (L’Elisir d’amore, Opéra de Québec), Armide/narration (L’Enfer des lumières, Orchestre de l’Agora), Passagère (Le Flambeau de la nuit, Opéra de Montréal), Pamina (Die Zauberflöte, CMM), Tytania (A Midsummer Night’s Dream, Opera NUOVA) as well as Meg Giry and Christine Daaé (The Phantom of the Opera, EVENKO).
+She also stood out in New York by being a finalist in the 2023 Lotte Lenya Competition as well as during a China Tour organized by Les Jeunes Ambassadeurs Lyriques.
+She will soon be heard in Germany at the Sängerwettbewerb 2025 and in Slovakia at the Organové festivaly 2025.